How To Contest A Will

 If you are a family member or disappointed relative unhappy with a will and are unsure on how to contest a will we can help you.
-We act for clients across the UK with Inheritance disputes and are one of the very few firms to genuinely specialise in this area of law.
+We act for clients across the UK with Inheritance disputes and are one of the very few firms to genuinely specialise in contesting wills.

-Whatever the problem we will try and help you, we have a proven track regard in successfully acting for clients in contesting wills, and advising relatives or deappointed beneficiaries on How to Contest a Will, so call us 0844 740 1637 to find out how you can contest a will.
+Whatever the problem we will try and help you, we have a proven track regard in successfully acting for clients in contesting wills, and advising relatives or deappointed beneficiaries on How to Contest a Will, so call us 0844 740 1637 to find out how we can help you.

 The starting point is always to obtain a copy of the will.

 Typically, the will, will be with a solicitor, the executor or a family relative.
 If for whatever reason there is a refusal to disclose a copy of the will, then a Caveat can be entered.
 This involves an application to the probate registry and prevents probate from being issued for a period of 6 months.
 This gives more time time for a detailed investigation surrounding the will preparation to be undertaken.
 Often the issue of a Caveat is sufficient for a will to be disclosed, otherwise the Executor cannot administer the estate.

 Once the will is obtained : what next ?

 Typically once we have a copy of the will, we then seek information regarding the background cricumstances of the will.
 For example, who instructed the solicitor ? who was present ? did the solicitor check on the capacity of the testator when making the will ? often a full review of the solicitors file is necessary to understand fully the background of the will.
 Once these investigations have been undertaken, we can the advise on the merits of contesting the will.
 The most common grounds to dispute a will are :-

 Invalid wills : is the will correctly executed ?

 The law governing wills provides for a will to be valid it must be :-

 - In writing and signed by the person making the will